zslajchrt/zslajchrt.github.io/_drafts/dci-and-morpheus.md

 ###Solution

 DCI represents every use case by means of the so-called *context*.
 The context defines *roles* performing *interactions* between themselves.
 Each role in the context is played by one corresponding object (data, entity).
 The role contains the code that would otherwise reside in the object's class.
-Thus, roles effectivelly separate the stable part of the code from the unstable.
+Thus, roles effectively separate the stable part of the code from the unstable.

 The context itsels only defines roles and triggers the use-case.
 The Context and roles should reside in one dedicated file so that one could easily investigate the interactions.